OctopusDeploy/blog/blog/2021-09/deploy-to-gcp-using-terraform/index.md

 ![GCP Service Account Key](gcp-service-account-key.png "width=500")

 We need to enable the Google Compute Engine API to allow the VPC to be created in the project.
-You can search for this setting in the search bar or fine it under **{{Menu, Compute}}**
+You can search for this setting in the search bar or find it under **{{Menu, Compute}}**.

 ![GCP Enable Compute API](gcp-enable-compute-api.png "width=500")